csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 Based on this workflow, some recommendations:

 * A good issue should describe the problem.
 If an error is thrown, the text of the error message should be included.
+Don't screenshot the error--it's not searchable, and the text of the error can't be copy/pasted easily.

-A reproduce case should also be provided, showing the steps that lead up to the error.
-Don't suggest a solution in the issue write-up.
-This can be done in a comment.
-Don't suggest a solution in the issue write-up, but if you have a solution in mind, it's helpful to describe it in a comment.
+* A reproduce case should be provided for the issue, showing the steps that lead up to the error.

+* Don't suggest a solution in the issue write-up, but if you have a solution in mind, it's helpful to describe it in a comment.
 The repository owner gets to make the final decision on what solution should be implemented.

 * Create a new branch to make any changes to the source code.
 Avoid working on the default branch, if possible.